-- Flame resistant coveralls are recommended for work in clandestine labs in the event that Bunsen burners or other gas operated, open flame heat sources are present.
+Flame-resistant coveralls are recommended for work in clandestine labs in the event that Bunsen burners or other gas-operated, open-flame heat sources are present.

-- Choose a non-latex glove that is greater than or equal to 5 mil +/- 2 mils (0.127mm/-0.051mm) thick.
+- Choose a nitrile glove that is at least 5 mil thick.

 - If sleeve cuffs are present, the inner gloves should be worn under the sleeves, while the outer gloves should be placed over the sleeve cuff.